denics/osm/xslt/README.md

 #unstats2osm

-This xslt script can be used to convert the city list you find at [UNGEGN World Geographical Names](http://unstats.un.org/unsd/geoinfo/geonames/Cities.ashx) to a compliant OSM file ready to be used in your maps.
+This xslt script convert the city list you find at [UNGEGN World Geographical Names](http://unstats.un.org/unsd/geoinfo/geonames/Cities.ashx) to a compliant OSM file ready to be used in your maps.
 Usage:

 ```
 xsltproc -o cities.osm unstats2osm.xslt http://unstats.un.org/unsd/geoinfo/geonames/Cities.ashx